GoogleChrome/lighthouse-ci/docs/recipes/docker-server/README.md

 ### Docker Compose

-You can create a docker-compose.yml file.
+You can create a docker-compose.yml file to orchestrate an LHCI server in cloud services or along with your existing app docker containers.
 Execute `docker-compose up` relative to the file's location.

 ```bash
 version: '3'